francescomalatesta/laravel-reactions/README.md

 Ta-dah!
 You're done.

-Be default, the package ships with a `Reaction` model.
+By default, the package ships with a `Reaction` model.
 This model has a single, simple property: its `name`.
 You can create a new one easily, with

 ```php
 $likeReaction = Reaction::createFromName('like');